 If you can get out of your warm bed while it’s still dark and minus outside, you’ll be rewarded with empty squares, calm canals and tourist-free photos.

-Venice is a mind-blowing destination and, in my opinion, this is the only way to see the city and December is the best time of the year to visit.
+Venice is a mind-blowing destination and, in my opinion, December is the best time of the year to visit.

 It’s a destination you might want to get to before rising waters and environmental degradation do further damage to this fragile ecosystem and the historic city.